elixir-lang/elixir/lib/elixir/pages/references/gradual-set-theoretic-types.md

   * **sound** - the inferred and assigned by the type system align with the behaviour of the program

-  * **gradual** - Elixir's type system includes the `dynamic()` type, which can be used when the type of a varible or expression is checked at runtime.
-In the absense of `dynamic()`, Elixir's type system behaves as a static one
+  * **gradual** - Elixir's type system includes the `dynamic()` type, which can be used when the type of a variable or expression is checked at runtime.
+In the absence of `dynamic()`, Elixir's type system behaves as a static one

   * **developer friendly** - the types are described, implemented, and composed using basic set operations: unions, intersections, and negation (hence it is a set-theoretic type system)